MDellar/Packing-list-generator/README.md

 Create a fully customisable travel packing list based on user input.

 ## Overview
-The user creates a list of questions, e.g. 'How many nights will you be away for?'.
-They also supply a .csv file with the full list of items they may want under any eventuality, together with the information on when each item is required.
+The user creates two csv files, one with questions, e.g. 'How many nights will you be away for?', and the other with the full list of items they may want under any eventuality, together with the information on when each item is required.
 The code asks the questions and compiles the list of necessary items.

 Questions can be multiple-choice, yes/no or numeric.